-Inventories consist primarily of formulated and non-formulated pesticide product, Neemazal Technical, classified as finished goods.
+Inventories consist primarily of formulated and non-formulated pesticide product, Neemazal Technical.
 Inventory is stated at the lower of cost (first-in, first-out) or market.
+A reserve is recorded for any inventories deemed excessive or obsolete.
+The Company recorded no inventory reserve at March 31, 2018 and 2017, respectively.